wizelineacademy/vuejs-intermediate/README.md

 ### Description

-This course will run through three scenarios that will be solved using Vue.
+This course will run through two scenarios that will be solved using Vue.

 To run each project you need to go into it with the terminal and run